-Hypersensitivity to ibuprofen or any of the excipients in the product.
+Hypersensitivity to Ibuprofen or any of the excipients of the product.

-Patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, angioedema or urticaria) in response to aspirin or other non-steroidal anti-inflammatory drugs.
+Patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, angioedema or urticaria) in response to Aspirin or other non-steroidal anti-inflammatory drugs.

 Active or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding).